Prairie View Care Center Lewistown Ratings & Violations

 Illinois nursing home patients suffering from bedsores require a high level of wound care and skin treatments to minimize the potential degradation of a Stage I bedsore into a life-threatening condition.
 Unfortunately, not all nursing staff receive adequate training in providing wound care, identification and assessment of early stage bedsores.
 Because of this lack of training and providing proper care, the health and well-being of patients suffering from facility-acquired sores are greatly compromised.
-Rosenfeld Injury Lawyers have represented many individuals who have suffered facility-acquired pressure sores while residing at Illinois nursing homes like Prairie View Care Center – Lewistown.
+Rosenfeld Injury Lawyers LLC have represented many individuals who have suffered facility-acquired pressure sores while residing at Illinois nursing homes like Prairie View Care Center – Lewistown.

 Prairie View Care Center – Lewistown